Bloc3k/Dodge-em/README.md

 **1. Dodge 'em**

 - Truly skill-based game.
-- Goal is to collect as many as possible coins while avoiding moving projectiles.
+- Collect as many as possible coins while avoiding moving projectiles.
 - You have _"teleport"_ and short _"protection by higher forces"_ to your advantage but you will die anyway.

 **2. Easy Little Puzzle**